Tourism in Pakistan: Gilgit-Baltistan

 Gilgit-Baltistan includes some of the highest peaks in the world, including K2, the world's second-highest peak.
 Gilgit Baltistan's landscape includes mountains, lakes, glaciers and valleys.
 The province is also visited for its landmarks, culture, history and people.
 K2 Basecamp, Deosai, Naltar, Fairy Meadows Bagrot Valley and Hushe valley are common tourist destinations in the province.

 Balochistan

 Balochistan is Pakistan's largest province by area, constituting approximately 43% of the country.
 Balochistan is home to one of the oldest Neolithic (7000 BC to c.
 2500 BC) sites in archaeology.
-Mehrgarh and Nausharo was an ancient city that is linked to the Indus Valley civilization.
+Mehrgarh and Nausharo was an ancient city that is linked to the Indus Valley civilisation.
 Ancient sites dating back 800 years are the Nausherwani tombs at Qila Ladgasht.
 There was an ancient port at the site of Oraea that was used during the Hellenistic civilisation.